elotl/milpa-apps/elasticsearch/README.md

 ![Nginx logs](https://github.com/elotl/milpa-apps/blob/master/kibana-beats/screenshots/nginx-filebeat-logs.png "Nginx logs")

 ### Step 7: Teardown
-That's all there is to it!
-We've successfully walked through setting up elasticsearch and related systems to generate and view logs and metrics.
+That's it!
+We've successfully walked through setting up Elasticsearch and related systems to generate and view logs and metrics.
 All of this was done using Milpa instead of building out servers manually.
 Since we're done with this demonstration, lets delete the pods and services:

 a) Terminate the `curl-servers.sh` process with a `Ctrl-C`